High visibility on revenues, profits and cash flows, and significant leverage to growth

 As the sole provider of drilling services in Abu Dhabi, the main driver of our business is ADNOC’s upstream long-term activity.
 Our business is not a function of oil prices.
 ADNOC’s strategic production targets in oil and gas and related planned upstream development projects directly translate into drilling activity and hence into tangible financial performance for ADNOC Drilling.
 We provide the drilling infrastructure and the services needed to support ADNOC’s targets and hence we benefit from significant visibility for our business.
-Our revenues, amounting to $2.1 billion in 2020, are substantial, stable and growing, despite all the turmoil in 2020.
+Our revenues, amounting to $2.7 billion in 2022, are substantial, stable and growing.

 The volatility of our historical financial performance is low.
 We also show a resilient and superior cash conversion profile than the broader drilling and OFS sector.

 We have managed to achieve such results with almost the lowest gearing of any player in the industry, with a Net Debt to EBITDA ratio well below 1 for 2020.
 2020 capex, including expansionary capex, was $375 million.
 We are currently investing in building out our rig fleet to cater for ADNOC Upstream growth targets which requires an elevated capex of $2.5 – 3.0 billion from 2021 to 2023.
 Thereafter our sustaining capex will decrease to an average of $150 – 200 million p.a. generating a substantial increase in free cash flow.